yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 ## Lightweight is best

-Based on my various job starting experiences, I personally feel that the "lightweight, team-based" approach described above is far and away the best choice for most companies.
+Based on my various job starting experiences, I personally feel that the lightweight, team-based approach described above is far and away the best choice for most companies.

 Here are some reasons why.